Easy Calabacitas (“Little Squashes”) with Potatoes and Corn

 As an Amazon Associate, I earn from qualifying purchases.

 When do you crave real food?
-For me, it’s when I’ve been on vacation for a while.
-After several days of fast food, I will crave something fresh from a garden.
+For me, it’s after a long vacation.
+After several days of fast food, I crave something fresh from the garden.

 Bring on the vegetables!
 Salad!
 Color!
 Anything but fried food and sandwiches, right?